 My husband, Gareth, and I chose to donate to Shake it Up Foundation as 100% of all funds raised go to research.
-The Foundation are proactively funding research to find a cure for Parkinson’s Disease and have collaborated with the high profile Michael J. Fox Foundation for Parkinson’s Research.
+The Foundation is proactively funding research to find a cure for Parkinson’s Disease and has collaborated with the high profile Michael J. Fox Foundation for Parkinson’s Research.
 This demonstrates the Foundation’s focus and determination to find a cure which really appealed to us.

 Tell us what you are doing to Shake Things Up?

 For our wedding favours/gifts to our guests, Gareth and I decided to make a donation to Shake It Up Foundation for every second guest at our wedding.
 Gareth and I decided it was important to support a cause dear to us and to support my mum.
 For the other half of the guests, we donated to another health research cause, close to Gareth’s family.
 Gareth and I designed favour cards and, with the permission of the Foundation, replicated their logo on the cards with a personal thank you message to our guests from us.
 We placed these on guests’ dinner plates at our wedding reception.

 The greatest reward would be to see a cure for Parkinson’s Disease.
 I would love to see my mum back to her bright, shiny self all of the time and to enable dad and mum to be free to properly enjoy retirement together.